Historic Maritime & Roman Town

 For hands on fun, try indoor climbing and caving at Clip ‘n Climb.
 West Coast Indoor Karting offers thrills and sprills while bargains are to be had at the New Balance Factory Shop.

-A good range of independent shops can be found in the town centre.
-Food lovers, will enjoy Cumbria on a Plate, taking you on an artisan food voyage of discovery, while Her Citi, is a cafe with a difference with lovely coffee and cakes of course, but also with an accessories and clothes rail plus a very friendly welcome.
+A good range of independent businesses can be found in the town centre.
+Food lovers, will enjoy Cumbria on a Plate at nearby Mawbray, taking you on an artisan food voyage of discovery, while Her Citi, is a cafe with a difference with lovely coffee and cakes of course, but also with an accessories and clothes rail plus a very friendly welcome.

 See the commemoration on South Quay, Maryport